Mixtiles Review: Are the stickable picture tiles worth it?

-After seeing ads form Mixtiles on my Facebook feed, I decided it was time to give them a try.
+HOUSTON — After seeing ads from Mixtiles on my Facebook feed, I decided it was time to give them a try.
 They’re frames with your photo prints that can stick and unstick without doing damage.

 We recruited help from Meagan Clanahan, co-owner of Houston Moms Blog.
 She sent us five high-resolution pictures that we uploaded to the Mixtiles website.
-Each tile is 8 inches by 8 inches and comes in a variety of frame choices.
+Each tile is 8” by 8” and comes in a variety of frame choices.

 After picking her frames, we placed the order and waited.
 It took about a week to get our order.